 The Neolithic village of Beidha

-It is thought to have been occupied from 7200BC to 6500BC, which makes it one of the first settled villages in human history.
-Around that time the settlement burned down, and was rebuild.
+It is thought to have been occupied from 7200 BC to 6500 BC, which makes it one of the first settled villages in human history.
+Around that time, the settlement burned down and was rebuilt.
 After its reconstruction,

-Remains of the houses and a retaining wall are still visible today.
+The remains of the houses and a retaining wall are still visible today.

 They are remnants of one of the first transitions from semi-settled nomads to settled villagers and the start of an agrarian economy.

-At the Beidha Neolithic site, you can view scientific reconstructions of what the Neolithic dwellings may have looked like.
+At the Beidha Neolithic Site, you can view scientific reconstructions of what the Neolithic dwellings may have looked like.

-During this period hunters and gatherers lived seasonally in this fertile and sheltered area.
+During this period, hunters and gatherers lived seasonally in this fertile and sheltered area.

 Many of the concepts and practices that we use today in agrarian societies started in small settlements such as these.
-The settlers lived in round houses that although easy to construct, had a serious drawback – it was difficult to add a room to a round structure and a struggle for a solution is visible.
+The settlers lived in round houses that, although easy to construct, had a serious drawback: it was difficult to add a room to a round structure, and a struggle for a solution is visible.